Best Segment.io Alternatives: Features & Prices Compared

 Improvado runs on a custom-pricing model where a member of the sales team assesses your company’s unique goals and needs and calculates a pricing plan that’s most beneficial for your business.
 That way, you’ll only be paying for features and bandwidth you actually use.

-Improvado also offers a token called Data Extraction Customization Services (DECS) credits.
-These credits make up 20% of your billing plan.
-For instance, if you pay $20,000 annually, you will get DECS credits worth $4,000, which you can spend within Improvado’s ecosystem on custom APIs, file ingestion, and other needs.
+Improvado also offers a token called Data Extraction Customization Services (DECS) credits, which you can spend within Improvado’s ecosystem on custom APIs, file ingestion, and other needs.

 Once the data is aggregated and transformed, it gets pushed to a BI, analytics or visualization tool, or to a data warehouse.
 Improvado supports leading data warehouses like Google BigQuery, Snowflake, and Amazon RedShift.
 It can also feed data to Looker, Tableau, or other visualization tools.